wyne-ybanez/personal-portfolio-master/README.md

 ### Content
 - Index.html content was created originally
-- Using [Hubspot's blog](https://blog.hubspot.com/marketing/best-website-designs-list) website's content for project.html projects
+- Using [Hubspot's blog](https://blog.hubspot.com/marketing/best-website-designs-list) website's content for projects section
 - ReadMe content for how to clone a repo in depth.
 This is the [link](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop)

 ### Media